GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

   :start-after: <!-- SPHINX_PlaneStrainAxisymmetryBC -->
   :end-before: <!-- SPHINX_PlaneStrainAxisymmetryBCEnd -->

-Besides, the far-field boundray is assumed to be fixed because the local changes on the wellbore must have neglibile effect on the far-field boundary.
+Besides, the far-field boundray is assumed to be fixed because the local changes on the wellbore must have negligible effect on the far-field boundary.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml
   :start-after: <!-- SPHINX_FixedFarFieldBC -->
   :end-before: <!-- SPHINX_FixedFarFieldBCEnd -->

-The stress free condition on the inner surface of the casing is defined by:
+The stress-free condition on the inner surface of the casing is defined by:

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml
   :start-after: <!-- SPHINX_ZeroInnerTractionBC -->
   :end-before: <!-- SPHINX_ZeroInnerTractionBCEnd -->

-Initial resevoir temperature, that is also the far-field temperature and the temperature of a cold fluid applied on the inner surface of the casing are defined as
+The initial resevoir temperature (that is also the far-field boundary temperature) and the temperature of a cold fluid applied on the inner surface of the casing are defined as

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_base.xml
   :language: xml